dfelinto/blender-manual/motion_tracking.rst

 can be sent to the tracker.
 Most commonly used combinations:

 - An image created from a frame on which the track was keyframed.
   This configuration prevents sliding from the original position (because the position which best corresponds to the original pattern is returned by the tracker), but it can lead to small jumps and can lead to failures when the feature point is deformed due to camera motion (perspective transformation, for example).
 Such a configuration is used if :strong:`Adjust Frames` is set to 0.
 - An image created from the current frame is sent as first image to the tracker.
   In this configuration the pattern is tracking between two neighboring frames.
   It allows dealing with cases of large transformations of the feature point but can lead to sliding from the original position, so it should be controlled.
-Such a configuration is used if :strong:`Adjust Frames` is set to 1.
+  Such a configuration is used if **Adjust Frames** is set to 1.

 If :strong:`Adjust Frames` is greater than 1, the behavior of tracker is: keyframes for tracks are creating every :strong:`Adjust Frames` frames, and tracking between keyframed image and next image is used.

+Speed
-:strong:`Speed` can be used to control the speed of sequence tracking.
+   can be used to control the speed of sequence tracking.
    This option doesn't affect the quality of tracking; it just helps to control if tracking happens accurately.
    In most  cases tracking happens much faster than real time, and it's difficult to notice when a track began to slide out of position.
-In such cases :strong:`Speed` can be set to Double or Half to add some delay between tracking two frames, so slide-off would be noticed earlier and the tracking process can be cancelled to adjust positions of tracks.
+In such cases **Speed** can be set to Double or Half to add some delay between tracking two frames, so slide-off would be noticed earlier and the tracking process can be cancelled to adjust positions of tracks.
+Frames Limit

-:strong:`Frames Limit` controls how many frames can be tracked when the Track Sequence operator is called.
-So, each Track Sequence operation would track maximum :strong:`Frames Limit` frames.
+   controls how many frames can be tracked when the Track Sequence operator is called.
+   So, each Track Sequence operation would track maximum **Frames Limit** frames.
    This also helps to notice slide-off of tracks and correct them.
+Margin

-:strong:`Margin` can be used disable tracks when they become too close to the image boundary.
+   can be used disable tracks when they become too close to the image boundary.
    This slider sets "too close" in pixels.

 KLT tracker options